-Viet Nam - Surveys took place in Hanoi, Ho Chi Minh City and the province of Quang Ninh (April/May 2018).
+Viet Nam - A total of 129 outlets were surveyed in three locations: Hanoi (36), Ho Chi Minh City (75) and Quang Ninh Province (18) in April - May 2018.

-Lao PDR - Surveys were conducted in Luang Prabang, Vientiane and Vang Vieng (a town north of Vientiane) (April/May 2018).
+Lao PDR - Surveys were conducted in Luang Prabang, Vientiane and Vang Vieng (a town north of Vientiane) in October 2017, and April 2018 (a total of 40 shops).

-China - Surveys of Beijing, Tianjin, Zheng Zhou, Nanjing, Chengdu, Chongqing, Nanning, Dongxing, Pingxiang, Shijiazhuang, Tangshan, Dalian, Shenyang, Harbin, Hangzhou and Xi'an were undertaken between March and May 2018.
+China - Surveys of Beijing, Tianjin, Zheng Zhou, Nanjing, Chengdu, Chongqing, Nanning, Dongxing, Pingxiang, Shijiazhuang, Tangshan, Dalian, Shenyang, Harbin, Hangzhou and Xi'an were undertaken for this study, and other recent studies conducted by TRAFFIC, between January and May 2018.